maria-antoniak/goodreads-scraper/README.md

 We used a function written by [Omar Einea](https://github.com/OmarEinea/GoodReadsScraper) for the review sorting.

-Feel free to use, edit, and share with credit.
-We'd love to hear about your projects and how you use this code.
+If you use this scraper, we'd love to hear about your project and how you use this code.

 This is an open source tool licensed under GPL v3.0.
 A copy of the license can be found [here](https://github.com/OmarEinea/GoodReadsScraper/blob/master/LICENSE.md).